mrk336/Defending-for-Claude-Ai/README.md

 ### 1. Monitoring Outbound Connections

-**Objective:** Identify devices communicating with Claude-related domains, especially outside business hours.
+**Objective:** Identify devices communicating with Claude-related domains, which are not authorised administrator devices.

 **Query Description:**
 "Alert me every time Claude AI is run from a device whose MAC address is not on our approved list.."